 - Handling cash if possible (use contactless payment where possible).

 5. Photographer and Client to maintain social distancing according to government guidance.

 6. Client to maintain personal responsibility for their own hygiene practices inline with government "stay alert" guidance:

 - Washing hands when arriving on location and when leaving,

 - Washing hands as frequently as needed and using hand sanitiser if needed.

 - Avoiding cross contamination with the photographer (by touching the photographer's equipment, such as cameras, light stands, bags, etc).

 By following all of the above procedures the estimated risk is of anyone contracting COVID-19 is Low.

 What further action is needed to reduce the risk?

-Please note that although the photographer has put safeguards in place to minimize the risk of a client contracting COVID-19, it is not possible to eradicate the risk completely.
-Therefor the client takes responsibility for their own personal health and safety and must make a personal risk assessment in order to identify whether they deem the residual risk too high.
+Please note that although the photographer has put safeguards in place to minimise the risk of a client contracting COVID-19, it is not possible to eradicate the risk completely.
+Therefore the client takes responsibility for their own personal health and safety and must make a personal risk assessment in order to identify whether they deem the residual risk too high.